mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 When performing a skill check that will take longer than a combat round, roll for a suitable timeframe, as shown on page 62.
 This will indicate how long it will take to complete the skill check.
 Note that a Traveller can sometimes opt to go faster or slower on such a check as also shown on the same page.

 If a Traveller sustains damage while performing an Extended Action, they must make an immediate check with the skill they are currently using, with the amount of damage sustained as a negative DM.
-If they fail the skill check, this round’s work will not count towards the completion of the task.
+If they fail the skill check, this round's work will not count towards the completion of the task.
 Failure with an Effect of -6 or less will ruin the task completely and the Traveller will have to start again from scratch.

 REACTIONS A Traveller who is about to be attacked can react, either dodging a shot or parrying a blow.